bcgov/bcmaps/README.md

 Albers](https://spatialreference.org/ref/epsg/nad83-bc-albers/)
 projection, which is the B.C.
 Government standard.

-Most layers are assessed directly from the [B.C.
+Most layers are accessed directly from the [B.C.
 Data Catalogue](https://catalogue.data.gov.bc.ca/) using the [bcdata](https://github.com/bcgov/bcdata) R package under the hood.
-See each layers individual help file for more detail.
+See each layer’s individual help file for more detail.

 > ***IMPORTANT NOTE** Support for Spatial objects (`sp`) is deprecated
 > in {bcmaps} v1.2.0, and will be removed in Summer 2023.
 Please use